QubitProducts/kube-ci/README.md

 - *kube-ci.qutics.com/cacheName*: This can be used to set a specific PVC claim name to be used as the cache, other cache settings will be ignored.

+Manual step, and deployment controls:
+- kube-ci.qutics.com/manualTemplates: override the set of templates that will be presented as manually run check-run steps.
+- kube-ci.qutics.com/deployTemplates: override the set of templates that will be tracked via a GitHub deployment.
+- kube-ci.qutics.com/nonInteractiveBranches: Do not present manual check-run steps for check-run's created for commits with this as a the head branch.
+  (these are in addition to check-runs created with the repositories default branch as the head branch.

 ## Workflow Parameters.

 Some extra parameteres will be added to your workflow before it is run.